o-d-i-n/HouseKeeper/README.md

 * Time Tables.
 * and So much more....

+# Build Instructions
+* Install IntelliJ IDE
+* Click on the HouseKeeper.IML file in your HouseKeeper IDE.This should load your entire project
+* To get MYSQL functioning, change the CLASSPATH to the location of the JDBC driver on your system
+* Run the Sql dump file on any functioning MySql admin panel to get your DB schema .
+(I use phpmyadmin)
+* Run the project

 ### Current Features
 * [x] **A multithreaded server-client system**
 * [x] **A packet system that allows for parsing of different types Of files(Timetables, Text, StudentInfo etc.)**